These are good times for DIY entrepreneurship.

 With this blog post, not only did we answer the frequently asked questions from our members on the best business books to read, but we sought the recommendations from the experts themselves, who even shared the final blog with their audience.

-13. Repurpose your lives, how-tos, insta videos on YT
+13. Reuse your lives, how-tos, insta videos on YouTube

 It’s great that you’re investing your efforts into Facebook lives and Instagram videos, but don’t forget the other channels too.
 Start with downloading your Facebook Live video and then upload on Youtube, Vimeo, embed in a blog and even share via newsletter.
 With the same video, each new channel is a source of new leads.

-Compel your users to take action – frame your CTAs for visual impact and it’s sense of urgency.
+Compel your users to take action – frame your Calls to Action for visual impact and it’s sense of urgency.
 E.g: Instead of Sign up now, how about get 40% off now.
 A good idea to decide copy for your CTA is to ask yourself, does the CTA end the story of your content with a ‘What to do now?’